-Australia's defence and police engagement with Timor-Leste continue through Australian Defence Cooperation Program and Australian Federal Police support to Timor-Leste's police forces.
+Australia's defence and police engagement with Timor-Leste continue through Australian Defence Cooperation Program and Australian Federal Police’s Timor-Leste Police Development Program.

 Trade and investment

-Imports from Timor-Leste were valued at $2 million, mostly transmission parts.
+In 2015-16, total merchandise trade between Australia and Timor-Leste was valued at $38.5 million.
+Australian exports to Timor-Leste were valued at $36.6 million with major items including passenger motor vehicles and vehicle parts.
+Imports from Timor-Leste were valued at $1.9 million, with over half consisting of coffee.
 Timor-Leste has had preferential duty free access and quota free access to the Australian market since July 2003.

 People to people links

 The people of Australia and Timor-Leste share deep personal connections forged through shared experiences during the Second World War, the Timorese journey to independence, and the growth of the Timorese diaspora in Australia.
-Many Australians remain actively connected to Timor-Leste through the Australia-Timor-Leste friendship group network, rotary clubs and churches.
+Many Australians remain actively connected to Timor-Leste, including through the Australia-Timor-Leste friendship group network, and community and church groups.